mbrochh/mbrochh-blog/content/djangocms3.md

 Therefore: We have to say goodbye to simple-translation and migrate our models and data to hvad.
 This might be difficult, but it will be worth it, because hvad really is much better than simple-translations.

+### 3. Who knows?

+As I migrate all of our apps, I will probably find more hurdles and will gradually add more detailed posts describing the solutions for each problem.

+Stay tuned for the next post on how to get rid of the M2MPlaceholderField...